Mexico City landmarks are everywhere! Seriously — there's so much to explore that it can be easy to get overwhelmed.

 Basically, the Monumento de la Revolucion looks like a four-sided Arc de Triomphe.
 The dome at the top provides stunning 360-views of Mexico City, so it should definitely *top* everyone’s list for the city’s best sunset spots.
 Since the monument is also surrounded by some of Mexico City’s best neighborhoods, it’s a solid stop before going out for some evening fun.

 Mexico City’s museum scene is simply spectacular.
-Many of the city’s 150+ museums are also landmarks themselves.
-Killing two birds with one stone (er, feeding two birds with one scone) means these museums are some of the best places to visit in Mexico City.
+Many of the city’s 150+ museums are also landmarks!
+They are among the best places to visit in Mexico City.

 Christmas is one of the best times to visit Mexico City.
 The city is filled with light, delicious holiday food, and tons of bright red poinsettias.
 (Not to mention that flights to Mexico City in the winter tend to be a little cheaper, although prices do start to rise in December).